Agilent/Agilent.Testables.MessageBox/README.md

     }
 }
 ```
-2. In your IOC Container register `IMessageBox` and `Agilent.Ace.Testables.MessageBox`:
+2. In your IOC Container register `IMessageBox` and `Agilent.Testables.MessageBox`:
 ```csharp
 _services.AddTransient<IMessageBox, MessageBox>();
 ```